-Fair value measurements are categorised into level 2 or 3 within the fair value hierarchy based on the significance of observable inputs versus unobservable inputs in relation to the fair value of the instrument.
+Fair value measurements are categorised into levels 2 or 3 within the fair value hierarchy based on the significance of observable inputs versus unobservable inputs in relation to the fair value of the instrument.

 The Bank's policy is to apply a range between 10%-30%.
-However, the actual discount rate applied for level 2 and 3 equity investment ranged between 12%-20% and in the prior year this was 15%-20%.
+However, the actual discount rate applied for levels 2 and 3 equity investment remained unchainged and ranged between 12%-20% in 2024 and in the 2022 financial year it was 15%-20%.